Lotusshaney/macos-server-certbot-deployhook/README.md

 /etc/letsencrypt/renewal-hooks/deploy/certbot-macosserver-deploy.sh

 on macOS Server.
+Permissions should be set to 755.

 If you now run (as root)

 certbot renew

-(or on any install of a new cert), this script will run.
+(or on any install of a new cert), this script will automatically run if a new certificate has been installed.
 It will correctly install the new cert in Server Admin and the System Keychain.
-It will rmeove the previous cert if it is no longer in use by Server Admin.
+It will remove the previous cert if it is no longer in use by Server Admin.

 If you have the following in your root crontab: